 Love ice cream?
 Check out our Favorite Ice Cream Spots for East Bay Families >

 Entertainment: Don’t forget the movies!
 It’s the square’s namesake after all.
-Orinda Theatre shows new movies with a nostalgic feel.
-Catch a kid-friendly flick during your visit.
+Orinda Theatre shows new movies and classic family friendly films.
+Catch a flick with a nostalgic feel during your visit.

 Orinda is worth a visit for a change of scenery.
 It’s a charmed, low-key outing for kids to play outdoors, munch on tasty eats, and even bring back a few books for home.